Bluscream/Enhanced_Steam_Standalone/README.md

 For now, the installation requires several steps, with a lot of manual work:

 1. Clone this repository.
-2. Start "start-stop.bat" as Administrator.
+2. Start "start-stop.bat" as Administrator (you can create a shortcut to it with "Run as Administrator" in "Advanced").
 4. Browse Steam with new features.

 OR